Owlmetry

 ParameterTypeDescription

-messagestringWhat happened -- a human-readable description
+messagestringWhat happened -- a human-readable description.
+Truncated to 2000 characters.

 attrsRecord<string, unknown>Optional custom attributes.
 Values are converted to strings and truncated to 200 characters.